wireapp/wire-server/docs/src/developer/developer/how-to.md

 ```

 Note: Simply deleting the namespaces is insufficient, because it leaves some resources (of kind ClusterRole, ClusterRoleBinding) that cause problems when redeploying to the same namespace via helm.

+## Manage RabbitMQ

+We support two different ways of managing the docker-compose instance of rabbitmq:
+* A web console interface is available [here](http://localhost:15672)
+* `rabbitmqadmin` CLI is made avaiable in the dev environment